edmundsj/stubble/README.md

 # Stubble
-A native, inline code-generation tool
+A native, inline code-generation tool using the comment templating language

 ## The Problem
 One of the most difficult aspects of code generation is integrating generated code into existing codebases.
 Templating systems typically require full ownership of files or whole directories.

 ## The solution
 Stubble aims to solve this by allowing you to provide comment-based "stubs" in your existing codebase, to allow for injection of additional code.
 Your templates can be written in your native language and will be valid code on their own in their native language.

 ## Example
 Let's say you have a python file.
 You can easily add a stub that `stubble` will find and replace: